bparanj/pini/README.md

 <%= render 'layouts/header' %>
 ```

 to layout file.
 In application.js:

 ```
 //= require masonry/jquery.masonry
 ```

+It will look like this:

 ```
 //= require jquery
 //= require bootstrap